BDC Hamburger Icon

 To maximize your credit-building progress, avoid the following common mistakes:

-• Don’t mix personal and business expenses: Many new and small businesses run as limited liability companies.
-This setup makes it easy to mix your personal and business finances, which can be disastrous for the business’ credit.
-For example, if you must buy a car for personal reasons, you don’t want those credit inquiries and that debt tied to your business.
+• Don’t mix personal and business expenses.
+Many new and small businesses run as limited liability companies.
+That setup makes it easy to mix your personal and business finances, which can be disastrous for the business’s credit.
+If you must buy a car for personal reasons, for example, you don’t want those credit inquiries and that debt tied to your business.

-• Don’t ignore your credit score: Keeping on top of your credit score is essential for tracking your progress and eliminating harmful errors.
-Monitor your credit scores at Dun & Bradstreet, Equifax and Experian and initiate a dispute if you see an error.
+• Don’t ignore your credit score.
+Keeping on top of your credit score is essential for tracking your progress and eliminating harmful errors.
+Monitor your credit score at Dun & Bradstreet, Equifax, and Experian, and initiate a dispute if you see an error.
 Removing inaccuracies on your credit report can boost your score.

-• Don’t keep a high balance on your card: High balances are harmful for several reasons.
+• Don’t keep a high balance on your card.
+High balances are harmful for several reasons.
 First, you’ll pay the maximum amount of interest.
-Secondly, it keeps your utilization high.
+Second, it keeps your utilization high.
 Utilization is the percentage of your overall credit line being used.
 High utilization depresses your credit score.
-Try to keep it to under 30% by paying down your balance, keeping purchases in check and asking for a credit line increase eventually.
+Try to keep it under 30% by paying down your balance, keeping purchases in check, and eventually asking for a credit line increase.

 Did you find this content helpful?